About Gemstone Grass Fed Beef

 from our family's pasture to your family's table

 Get to know us, meet The Doerksen family

-Gemstone Grass Fed Beef is a family business driven primarily by the 4th generation Doerksens as part of Doerksen Farms.
+Gemstone Grass Fed Beef is a family business now operated by the 3rd and 4rth generation.

 The Doerksen farm started in 1932 when our great grandparents came to Canada and settled in Gem, AB.
 We have many great memories growing up and working together on the farm with our parents and grandparents.
 We are looking forward to giving our own children (the 5th generation) the same experience we had growing up, as we continue the farming/ranching tradition.
 We appreciate the work that past generations have done to help us be successful on our farm today.
 We are excited to share our grass fed beef with Alberta families and we appreciate your interest in our farm.